zhou-lab/labwiki/OnBoard.md

 - Add CostCenter Activity for VM Provisioning (if the group is not added yet) (https://www.research.chop.edu/sites/default/files/web/sites/default/files/pdfs/cirrus/Request_Access_to_CostCenter_Activity_for_VM_Provisioning.pdf)
 - "Request Access to CostCenter Activity for VM Provisioning" in cirrus.
 - "Request New Virtual Machine" in cirrus, you won't see it until costcenter access is approved.(https://www.research.chop.edu/sites/default/files/web/sites/default/files/pdfs/cirrus/Request_New_Virtual_Machine.pdf)
-     - Type Linux
+     - Type 'Linux'
-     - Find resInzhoupub01 in the drop-down.
+     - Find 'resInzhoupub01' in the drop-down.
 (At the bottom)
-     - Fill in a comment like: VM Access for Your Name
+     - Fill in a comment like: VM Access for _Your Name_
      - Go to VM Details tab and select Admin/Sudo from the drop-down
      - Submit